Integrating Stash Pay

 Checkout link response

-If your request is successful, you will receive a unique checkout URL that you can present to the user using any of the methods described below.
+If your request succeeds, you will receive a checkout URL that you can present to the user using any of the methods described below.

 {